 Solid Webster Recipes that get used again and again.

 Starchy Carbs get added in on an as needed basis.
 My favourites tend to be yams, potatoes and rice.
-I love pastas and breads but sadly they don’t love me so I will eat them but it’s pretty sparingly.
+I love pastas and breads but sadly they don’t love me back so I will eat them but it’s pretty sparingly to avoid gluten.

 So I realize this pretty much just covers dinners so here’s the info for breakfast and lunch.
 Lunch is either leftover of what we had for dinner the night before, pan fried fish with veggies or if I’m luck Trader Joe’s chicken sausages.